 But here it is—Thanksgiving is upon us!
 My kids are out of school starting Wednesday and I think it would be fun to do some Thanksgiving crafts with them before the big day.
 So here is some Thanksgiving craft inspiration for me and for you if you want to spend some time crafting too!

 I’ll throw in a little bit of a mixture here on these Thanksgiving crafts.
-We’ll have some food crafts, some more traditional crafts.
-A few Thanksgiving craft ideas for kids and a few for adults.
+We’ll have some food crafts and some more traditional crafts.
+We will have a few Thanksgiving craft ideas for kids and a few for adults.
 Just take a look and see what sounds fun to you and get crafting!

-And if you love crafts, you might also want to check out these posts:
+And if you love Holiday crafts, you might also want to check out these posts:

 But for now, let’s get going on these fun and simple Thanksgiving crafts!